 - Communications — How effective are your internal and external communications about accessibility initiatives?

-- Policy and standards – What are your methods for engaging with legal agencies, completing regulatory filings and VPATs, and responding to and resolving disputes?
+- Legal – What are your methods for engaging with legal agencies, completing regulatory filings and VPATs, and responding to and resolving disputes?

 - Fiscal management – Do you have a mature accessibility budget with dedicated resources and a long-term investment strategy?